Sociology Research

 - Impacts on practitioners and delivery of professional services, enhanced performance or ethical practice.
 Ongoing partnerships with practitioners and policymakers are embedded in the research of several colleagues.
 This includes for example in the fields of health and clinical evaluations, provided training to NHS Trusts, and working with national advocacy groups.

-We are also part of two important research units that are vital components to our agenda of contributing to society by the work we do.
+We are also part of an important research unit, the North East Child Poverty Commission, that is a vital component to our agenda of contributing to society by the work we do:

 Research-led teaching